Ever wonder why you crave umami, the savory food taste common in fermented foods? You were born with it.

 Read more (Los Angeles Times)

-Q: Where do you see the future of the industry for fermented products?
+Where do you see the future of the fermentation industry?

 Obviously, you have a lot of beverages out there that really paved the way, kombucha has been a huge success story.
 But fermented vegetables I think are, one, you’re getting a ton of free press from dietitians and doctors who are saying you need to eat this stuff, the rest of the world eats this every day, Americans need to eat it, too.
 Second, gut health is tied into everything, and that’s pushing fermented product sales.
 There are studies proving gut health is linked to your mental well-being, its liked to weight managements, its linked to your skin health.
 Then third, exciting flavors and new and exciting brands.
 Fermented products need to be approachable products for the American palate, and I’m proud to say that we’re a big driver of that.
 We’re showing what can be done with a simple product.